xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

 <img src="../Imgs/SecretKeyCrypto.png" width=512>

-Secret key crypto is also called symmetrical crypto (because of the same key for encryption and decryption by Alice and Bob) or conventional crypto because that was conventionally used by people so now let's look at the public crypto will we are going to discuss the hash aggregates later and in another lecture
+Secret key crypto is also called symmetrical crypto (because of the same key for encryption and decryption by sender and receiver) or conventional crypto (because that was conventionally used by people).

+## Public Key Cryptography

-so this is the big picture of a public key crypto so in public key crypto then we have again bob on the left and that is on the right so let's look at this
+This is the big picture of a public key crypto so in public key crypto then we have again bob on the left and that is on the right so let's look at this